benparsons/matrix-notes/elizabot-article/elizabot-article.md

 5. Finally, if the response text we took from our Eliza is "final", we have Eliza leave the room.
 (The bot can always be re-invited!)

 That all the code needed to get a working version of the bot running.
+If you look at <https://github.com/benparsons/elizabot>, you can find a simple implementation as described here in `simple.js`, and a more robust implementation in `index.js`.

 ## Deploying on a Raspberry Pi